-I am in love with Spanish cuisine and, particularly, Mallorcan cuisine.
-It takes me back to happy and relaxed vacations I spent on this beautiful island as a young adult, and the wonderful food I enjoyed during this time.
-One of my favorite dishes was a stewed rabbit dish that I had in a restaurant in Fornalutx frequented by huge parties of Spanish families coming together for lunch every Sunday at long tables set up in the shade of the orange trees.
+I love Spanish cuisine and, particularly, Mallorcan cuisine.
+It takes me back to happy and relaxed vacations I spent on this beautiful island as a young adult, and brings back memories of the wonderful food I enjoyed then.
+One dish I remember in particular is a rabbit stew that I had in a restaurant in Fornalutx.
+It was frequented by large parties of Spanish families coming together for Sunday lunches which were served at long tables set up in the shade of the orange trees.

 So here is a recipe for a Mallorcan rabbit stew that assembles the tastes of the island.
 It’s best accompanied by warm bread with sobrasada and a sprinkle of fresh thyme.